Light-harvesting enhanced by quantum ratchet states: Discussion

 The gains seen in the incoherent model are repeated in a more nuanced manner with the introduction of a coherent trap.
 Here, we considered the optimal extraction regime in two different coherent trap orientations in relation to the plane of the ring; perpendicular and parallel, as described by Fig.~\ref{fig:Alignment}.
 Varying the trap energy and distance relative to the ring we find that for both the parallel and perpendicular orientations, the trap must be tuned with respect to trap energy if the trimer ratcheting advantage is to be observed.
 Furthermore, the parallel trap demonstrates a broad trimer advantage for nearly all trap splittings and all trap distances below $4$~nm, however this is not the bottlenecked regime in which we expect to observe an improvement from ratcheting.
 For both trap alignments ratcheting increasingly requires fine-tuning as the trap distance increases.
 We see a reduced trimer advantage in the output generated by both the incoherently and coherently coupled traps following our shift to the polaron frame.

-Thus far we have not discussed exciton-exciton annihilation (EEA), which may occur when two excitons interact causing their annihilation.
-This non-radiative disappearance corresponds to a transition from two excitations on two adjacent sites to a single higher excited state on one site \cite{Gaididei80, May14}.
-This is followed by a fast non-radiative decay of the new excited state which can become the dominant loss mechanism as the density of excitons in a system increases.
-The effects of EEA upon ratcheting have been shown to be significant when the annihilation rate exceeds the spontaneous emission rate by more than an order of magnitude \cite{Higgins17}.
-Conversely, when EEA can be controlled and suppressed, to a low level, the benefit of ratcheting prevails
+We have also analysed the effect of exciton-exciton annihilation (EEA) on the light-harvesting performance of ratcheting photocells.
+In previous work, the effects of EEA upon ratcheting have been shown to be significant for weakly coupled quadmer systems with incoherent extraction when the annihilation rate exceeded the spontaneous emission rate by more than an order of magnitude \cite{Higgins17}.
+Conversely, when EEA can be controlled and suppressed, to a low level, the benefit of ratcheting prevailed.
+Through the analysis conducted in previous sections we reveal that although quadmer ring systems are somewhat vulnerable to EEA, the corresponding trimer system proves remarkably robust.
+This has been demonstrated in both the incoherent and coherent extraction models under a range of extraction rates.
+This extends the potential for ratcheting to be a candidate for power and efficiency enhancement in realistic physical systems.

+It is worth highlighting a final subtlety: the energetic spectrum of the ring antenna is known to depend on the number of constituent dipoles \cite{Hu18b}.
+Whilst our free-space optical spectral density only varies slowly with frequency, this will nonetheless slightly affect the precise values for the various emission and absorption rates, and thus introduce subtle differences when comparing ring antennae of different sizes.
+This is only a minor effect in the context of this study, but could become a very important factor for engineered photonic environments (such as an optical cavity or photonic band gap); however, such a scenario might also necessitate upgrading to a non-Markovian approach of modelling the light-matter interaction.